AnmolDh/notate/README.md

    npm install
    ```

+3. Set up the following environment variable in the client:

+   - `REACT_APP_SERVER_URL`: The URL of the backend server.

-3. Start the development server:
+4. Start the development server:

    ```bash
    npm start